Dragonir44/Drago_VehChest/README.md

 All is in the config.lua

 ## TODO
-- Add account and weapon storage inside chest (WIP)
+- Add language support
+- Give me some suggestion